 Her classes are filled with life skills, fitness training, fun activities, mentorship, character, and delivered with praise and patience to achieve program goals.
 With a focus on the connection of mind, spirit, and body, great champions have evolved from these programs.
 Thousands of awards have been earned while competing in the AAU Nation Karate Program, Professional Karate Commission, United States Karate Association, Pro-Am, RSKC, and other martial arts circuits over the decades.

 She has been featured by the Channel 5 news team, Cincinnati Enquirer, Applause Magazine, and channel 64 for her program accomplishments and her team received a proclamation to the city by Mayer Roxanne Qualls.
 Again, in 2017, Mayor John Cranley proclaimed September 2nd as “Seven Star Dragons Day.”
 In that same year, Master Davis and the Seven Star Dragons competition team won 4th in Top Competitive Schools out of 70 competing schools.
 90% of all youth that have obtained their black belts through her community based programs are in college, medical school, PhD programs, or have a college degree.
-Five presently have successful careers at Google, Cincinnati Law Firm, the NFL, and Microsoft.
+Five presently have successful careers at Google, Frost Brown Todd Attorneys, Cincinnati City Council, the NFL, and Rockwell Automation.
 This is proof that building a foundation in our youth programs can empower and train them to become successful in life which helps to foster productive adults that make positive contributions to society.